rashidiy/passgate/README.md

-# skud
+# passgate

-Physical access control management system — tracks who enters which zone, enforces time-based access rules, integrates directly with Hikvision SKUD hardware, and logs every movement.
+Physical access control management system — tracks who enters which zone, enforces time-based access rules, integrates directly with Hikvision hardware, and logs every movement.

 Built for enterprise deployments where security staff manage dozens of devices and hundreds of employees.
-The HR team operates through Django admin; SKUD readers communicate through a DRF REST API.
+The HR team operates through Django admin; access readers communicate through a DRF REST API.

 ## What it solves